|

 Analysis of Sprinting

-The leg action in running is one that takes place in a sagittal plane about a transverse axis and involves the hip, knee and ankle joints.
+The running leg action occurs in a sagittal plane about a frontal axis and involves the hip, knee and ankle joints.

-The bones of the hip involved are the femur and pelvic girdle which form a ball and socket joint.
+The hip's bones are the femur and pelvic girdle, which form a ball and socket joint.

 Each of these joints produces two actions, one when the leg is in contact with the ground (driving phase) and one when the leg is not in contact with the ground (recovery phase).